-- 1.3 The Corporate Plan focuses upon the areas of the Community Strategy to which the Council can and will contribute.
-The Councils current Corporate Priorities are detailed in 'Platforms for our Places' which captured the Councils vision for the next 3 years. - 1.4 In order to help deliver the Vision, the following five 'Platforms' were agreed in 2017.
-Each Platform has a series of commitments for the next three years.
+- 1.4 The Corporate Plan focuses upon the areas of the Community Strategy to which the Council can and will contribute.
+The Councils current Corporate Priorities are detailed in 'Platforms for our Places' which captured the Councils vision for the next 3 years. - 1.5 In order to help deliver the Vision, the following five 'Platforms' were refreshed in 2019.
+Each Platform has a series of commitments for the next three years beneath which are a series of initiatives and projects.
 Those which may have a direct impact on the capital strategy are summarised as follows:-

-Platform 1: Our Financial Economies
+Platform 1: Prosperous Places

-- Support our business sectors in providing growth - Use the Councils' Strategic Property Investment Fund to deliver new revenue streams and support investment projects. - Investment in and delivery of Major Projects and key infrastructure.
+- Attractors for prosperity through investment in place making (town centres, public space, public realm, public arts, cultural offer, seafront etc.) - The fourth industrial revolution ... supporting digital inclusivity for business and delivering the technical infrastructure for the next 30 years. - Use the Councils' Strategic Property Investment Fund to deliver new revenue streams and support investment projects. - Investment in and delivery of Major Projects and key infrastructure.